 U.S. District Court for Western District of Virginia

 District of Columbia

 Jon Schraub provides complete guidance in the areas of professional liability litigation, healthcare, and employment.
 He serves clients at the trial and appellate levels in Virginia, Maryland, and the District of Columbia.
-Jon is the managing shareholder of Sands Anderson’s McLean office and a member of the Business & Professional Litigation, Healthcare, and Employment groups.
+Jon is the managing shareholder of Sands Anderson’s McLean office and a member of the Litigation and Healthcare Groups and Employment Team.
 With significant experience and in-depth knowledge, Jon works tirelessly to supports his clients’ successes.

 To serve his client’s unique legal needs, Jon applies his talents in professional liability defense and coverage, employment law, and business counseling.
 His expansive trial and appellate litigation experience help national and international insurance companies navigate complex professional indemnity and Executive & Officer issues.
 In liability court, Jon has also defended: